HERNIA MESH RECALL & INJURIES

-As a patient, you have a right to expect any medical device used to repair your hernia will work effectively and not cause harm.
-Our product liability attorneys at Murphy Law Firm have the knowledge and resources to hold accountable large manufacturers that put defective products on the market and put patients’ lives at risk.
+As a patient, you have a right to expect that any medical device used to repair your hernia will work effectively and not cause you harm.
+Our hernia mesh injury attorneys at Murphy Law Firm have the knowledge and resources to hold large manufacturers that put defective products on the market and put patients’ lives at risk accountable for their actions.

 If you or your loved one has been harmed by defective surgical mesh, contact us for a free consultation to discuss whether a hernia mesh lawsuit is in order.
 We can offer legal assistance to people with hernia mesh injury claims throughout the United States, regardless of where you reside.

 What Can Our Lawyers Do for You?

 The personal injury lawyers at Murphy Law Firm are experienced at handling product liability cases involving defective medical products and unsafe devices.